Removing the mask -- reconstructing a scalar field on the sphere from a masked field: Numerical experiments

 To illustrate the potential of the method we consider numerical experiments where we know the ``true'' solution $\ba$, so we can calculate errors to test performance and the effect of model parameters, including taking $\beps = \bzero$.

-In the experiments a specified angular power spectrum $C_\ell, \ell = 2,\ldots,L$ is used to generate an instance of a Gaussian random field with known spherical harmonic coefficients $\ba$ at the $N_{\textrm{pix}} = 50,331,648$ \texttt{HEALPix}\footnote{\texttt{http://healpix.sf.net}}~\cite{2005ApJ...622..759G} points ($N_{\textrm{side}} = 2048$), using the \texttt{HealPy}\footnote{\texttt{https://pypi.org/project/healpy/}} package~\cite{Zonca2019}.
+In the experiments a specified angular power spectrum $C_\ell, \ell = 2,\ldots,L$ is used to generate an instance of a Gaussian random field with known spherical harmonic coefficients $\ba$ at the $N_{\textrm{pix}} = 50,331,648$ \texttt{HEALPix}\footnote{\href{http://healpix.sf.net}{\texttt{http://healpix.sf.net}}}~\cite{2005ApJ...622..759G} points ($N_{\textrm{side}} = 2048$), using the \texttt{HealPy}\footnote{\href{https://pypi.org/project/healpy/}{\texttt{https://pypi.org/project/healpy/}}} package~\cite{Zonca2019}.
 Noise is then added as described in Subsection \ref{ss:Experiments}.
-The mask is then applied point-wise to the noisy map, and the masked noisy map is used to calculate the spherical harmonic coefficients $\bb^v$ again using the \texttt{HealPy} package.
+The mask is then applied pointwise to the noisy map, and the masked noisy map used to calculate the spherical harmonic coefficients $\bb^v$, again using the \texttt{HealPy} package.
+The next step is to estimate the original Fourier coefficients $\ba_{\ell,m}$ using \eqref{eq:afromalpha} together with \eqref{eq:alpha}, or alternatively using \eqref{eq:afromalpha} with the regularised equation \eqref{eq:alphareg}.
+The final step is to reconstruct the target field from its Fourier coefficients.